-The L trim, despite being the bargain basement model in terms of price, still offers power windows, A/C, a six-speaker sound system with a USB port that supports iPod connectivity, power mirrors, the aforementioned 6.1-inch "display audio" system and 16-inch steel wheels with hubcaps.
+The L trim, despite being the bargain basement model in terms of price, still offers power windows, A/C, a six-speaker sound system with a USB port that supports iPod connectivity, power mirrors, the a 6.1-inch "display audio" system and 16-inch steel wheels with hubcaps.

 Stepping up to the LE adds keyless entry, phone pairing via Bluetooth and a backup camera.

 The sportiest of Camrys, the SE brings 17-inch alloy wheels, a leather-trimmed sport steering wheel with paddle shifters, color-keyed front and rear underbody spoilers, sport side rocker panels, a color-keyed rear spoiler, chrome-tipped exhaust and a sport-tuned suspension.
+The SE Sport builds on those features with a wunroof, power-adjustable driver's seat and 18-inch wheels.

 The top-level XLE includes integrated fog lamps, color-keyed power heated outside mirrors, a power moonroof, unique 17-inch alloy wheels, dual zone front automatic climate control, a larger screen for the backup camera, leather-trimmed tilt/telescopic four-spoke steering wheel with a Multi-Information Display and voice-command controls.